<img alt="" src="https://secure.office-insightdetails.com/788612.png" style="display:none;">

 Per updated NIST guidance, Intersec encourages clients to use 12-character length passwords for general accounts and 16-character passwords with multi-factor authentication (MFA) for administrative accounts.

-Intersec also strongly recommends (although not required by PCI-DSS) that users with privileged access be granted 2 separate accounts.
+Intersec strongly recommends (although not required by PCI-DSS) that users with privileged access be granted two (2) separate accounts.
 One account is used for daily activities like initial network login and checking e-mail.
 A separate privileged account is used for system and server administration with greater controls placed on these accounts such as MFA and passwords with greater length attributes.
 A privileged session manager such as Thycotic and CyberArk can help exceed these standards by automatically changing privileged passwords at a set interval, such as every 8 hours.

-Intersec has also always enforced password changes for service accounts, typically every 12 to 18 months.
-We also strongly recommend passwords for these accounts be set with up to 25+ alphanumeric characters.
+We strongly recommend passwords for these accounts be set with up to 25+ alphanumeric characters.
 This solves two goals.
 First, the length of the password ensures it is virtually impervious to brute force attacks.
 Second, and probably most important, the length and complexity of the password will likely deter administrators from wanting to use the password out of convenience.

 If you are planning to update your organization’s password requirements, contact our team today to learn how we can help ensure PCI DSS 4.0 compliance.